Generic Name: ponatinib (poe NA ti nib)

-Ponatinib is used to treat a type of blood cancer called chronic myeloid leukemia (CML), or Philadelphia chromosome positive acute lymphoblastic leukemia (ALL).
+Ponatinib is used in adults to treat a type of blood cancer called chronic myeloid leukemia (CML), or Philadelphia chromosome positive acute lymphoblastic leukemia (ALL).

-Ponatinib is usually given after other similar medications have been tried without success.
+Ponatinib is usually given after other treatments have failed.

 Ponatinib may also be used for purposes not listed in this medication guide.

-Ponatinib may cause heart or blood vessel problems that could lead to heart attack or stroke.
+Ponatinib may cause heart or blood vessel problems that could lead to heart attack, stroke, or death.

 Call your doctor or get emergency medical help if you have: chest pain spreading to your jaw or shoulder, shortness of breath, dizziness, severe stomach pain, swelling in your legs, sudden numbness or weakness, headache, or problems with vision or speech.

 Ponatinib may also harm your liver.
-Call your doctor right away if you have upper stomach pain with loss of appetite, dark urine, or jaundice (yellowing of the skin or eyes).
+Call your doctor right away if you have upper stomach pain with loss of appetite, dark urine, bruising, or yellowing of your skin or eyes.